• emerald ash borer larva in gallery on tree

 Emerald ash borer adult beetle

-There are many insects in Minnesota that can be mistaken for EAB due to their size, shape or metallic green color.
-Identification can be difficult if the insect is not found associated with its ash tree host.
-For more information, refer to the Insects Commonly Confused with EAB reference sheet.
+There are many insects in Minnesota that can be mistaken for EAB due to their size, shape, or metallic green color.
+Identification can be difficult if the insect is not found associated with an ash tree host.
+For more information, refer to Insects Commonly Confused with EAB reference sheet.

 Regulatory Status: Regulated

 Emerald ash borer is regulated at the state level.
-All ash material and hardwood firewood is prohibited from entering Minnesota from other states without proper certification.
-Refer to MDA's EAB Status Map for state quarantine boundaries.
+Ash material and hardwood firewood may not enter Minnesota from other states without proper certification.

 Smarty Plants Podcast